iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 For prelims, the number of attempts for any one distance is now three.
 There is still the limit of 12 total attempts for prelims.

 #### Long Jump on Platform Setup
-The required dimensions for the run-up and landing platforms have been made shorter to encourage a more "static" style of long jump.
+The prescribed dimensions for the run-up and landing platforms have been made shorter to encourage a more "static" style of long jump.

 #### Landing Surface for Platform High Jump
 The landing surface for platform high jump has now been standardized to the size of a Euro pallet (120 * 80 cm) for all Platform High Jump comptetitions.